tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_01_DSAR_login.md

-# Login to DPM with an Admin User
+# Login to the DPM System as an Administrator

 Access the DPM login screen by the URL: http://<your ip address>:3213/app/login